• Skip to primary navigation

 French cheese puffs pin

-These light and crispy cheese gougéres (French cheese puffs) are made from savoury choux pastry flavoured with cheese.
-They are a delicious canapé, nibble, or accompaniment to soup or stews that can be made ahead.
+These light cheese gougéres (French cheese puffs) are a delicious canapé, nibble, or accompaniment to soup or stews that take just 10 minutes to prepare.

 French cheese puffs on white and brown baking paper, a spoon with grated cheese on the bottom right hand corner.
 Some of the gougeres are cut, but most are whole